 In an effort to provide support or assistance to students, the University (in accordance with the Family Educational Rights and Privacy Act - FERPA) may notify the parents or legal guardians of students who have violated university policies or federal, state, or local laws pertaining to alcohol or other drugs or in situations in which there is a health and safety emergency.
 The decision to notify parents or legal guardians will be made according to the professional judgment of the appropriate staff.
 Whenever possible, students will be consulted in the notification process.
 The primary goal of notifying parents or legal guardians is to promote the health and wellness of the student and others in the community.

-A student may appeal the outcome of a student conduct decision.
-A review will be considered only if there is evidence of, or reason to believe, that one or more of the following conditions exist:
+A student may appeal the outcome of a student conduct decision if there is evidence of, or reason to believe, that one or more of the following conditions exist:

-Students wishing to appeal the outcome of a hearing are encouraged to speak first with the person that issued the sanction.
-If the resident wishes to have the matter reviewed by another administrator in the student conduct process, she/he must utilize the web link provided in the conduct summary letter to submit a request to the Office of Community Standards within 3 calendar days of the date the student was notified of the results of the student conduct process.
+Students wishing to appeal the outcome of a student conduct decision are encouraged to speak first with the staff member that issued the decision.
+If the student wishes to have the matter reviewed by another administrator in the student conduct process, she/he must utilize the web link provided in the conduct summary letter to submit a request to the Office of Community Standards within 3 calendar days of the date of the letter in which the student was notified of the results of the student conduct process.

-The Assistant Director of Community Standards, or his/her designee, may review any judicial actions taken by any ORLHS staff.
-A senior staff member of the NYU Division of Student Affairs, or his/her designee, will review actions taken by an Assistant Director.
+The Assistant Director of Community Standards, or his/her designee, may review any student conduct actions taken by any ORLHS staff.
+A senior staff member of the NYU Division of Student Affairs, or his/her designee, will review actions taken by the Assistant Director of Community Standards.
 Any sanction which involves a suspension from Housing, may be reviewed by the senior staff of ORLHS, the Associate Vice President of Student Affairs, or his/her designee.

 The review may result in one of the following: